iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

         The output should be a summary report showing that all tests passed.
         The IDSs tested were core_profiles and waves.

-# TODO: explain how to interpret the summary report

 You might want to develop or simply use your own custom tests in addition to the standard bundled validation tests.
 You can add customly built tests to the validation process by adding CLI flags to determine in which ruleset folders the tool should look for IDS validation rules.